aaronnorrish/timetable_scheduler/README.md

  n - exclude all timetables spanning greater than n days

+ l - exclude all timetables with days with less than l hours of classes (only applies to days that have at least one class, i.e a timetable containing a day with no classes will not be excluded)

  Note times given with the above flags must be in 24 hour time and days must be given as the first three letters of the day in lowercase.